-- This setting will be used for some time-based functions such as firewall.
-You must specify your time zone once you login to the router successfully, if not the time limited on these functions will not take effect. - 2.
-The time will be lost if the router is turned off. - 3.
+This setting will be used for some time-based functions such as firewall.
+You must specify your time zone once you login to the router successfully, if not the time limited on these functions will not take effect.

+- 2. The time will be lost if the router is turned off. - 3.
 The router will obtain GMT automatically from Internet if it has already connected to Internet.

-5.10.2 Firmware
+4.11.2 Firmware

-The page (shown in figure 5-37) allows you to upgrade to the latest version of firmware for the router.
+The page shown in Figure 4-49 allows you to upgrade to the latest version of firmware for the router.

-Figure 5-37 Firmware Upgrade
+Figure 4-49 Firmware Upgrade

-New firmware versions are posted at www.tp-link.com and can be downloaded for free.
-If the router is not experiencing difficulties, there is no need to download a more recent firmware version, unless the version has a new feature that you want to use.
+You can find the latest version firmware at the TP-LINK website (www.tp-link.com) and it can be downloaded free.
+It is not necessary to download a more recent version firmware, unless that version has a new feature that you want to use.